• Home

 The Very Best Banana Bread Recipe

-The second this comes out of the oven, someone in my house finds an excuse to be in the kitchen.
-That smell — bananas, vanilla, warm baked sweetness — it pulls people right in from the other room.
+No sooner is it out of the oven than someone in my family comes up with an excuse to be in the kitchen.
+That scent — bananas, vanilla, baked warmth, indescribable sweetness — draws people in from several rooms away.

-This makes two loaves in one bowl, completely from scratch.
-It’s the recipe you can make half-distracted on a Sunday afternoon and still end up with something moist, tender, and worth asking about.
+This yields two loaves that are made from scratch.
+It’s a recipe you can make while half-interested on a Sunday afternoon and end up with something moist, tender, and worth asking about.

 The One We Keep Coming Back To

-I’ve made this more times than I can count — brought it to neighbors, packed it in school lunches, pulled it out when I had brown bananas and nothing else planned.
+I can’t even count how many times I have made this — whether I was bringing it to a neighbor, putting it in a school lunch, or pulling it out for when I had brown bananas and nothing else planned.

-Someone eats a slice and asks for the recipe.
-Then they start making it too.
-That’s the whole point.
+They can eat a slice and ask for the recipe, and they’ll start making it too.
+That’s the entire point.

 Why This Banana Bread Works